Skip to main content

 About Gus's Chop House

 Gus's Chop House in Carroll Gardens is the steakhouse alternative worth crossing the bridge for.
-The team behind Popina blends British chop house, French bistro, and Southern American influences into a candlelit room that delivers house-made pasta, serious seafood, and a genuinely curated wine list at the $$$ tier.
+The team behind Popina blends British chop house, French bistro, Southern American influences into a candlelit room that delivers house-made pasta, serious seafood, a genuinely curated wine list at the $$$ tier.
 Book ahead — it fills fast.

 Carroll Gardens' answer to the neighbourhood chophouse delivers disproportionate quality at a $$$-tier price point

-At 4.5 stars across 133 Google reviews, Gus's Chop House has done something difficult: earned genuine neighbourhood loyalty in Carroll Gardens while running a kitchen that punches well above its casual premise.
 This is not a steakhouse built around occasion-dining pressure or Midtown expense-account theatre.
 It is the kind of place where the food is good enough to make you reconsider how much you actually need that $$$$-tier room in Manhattan.

 The concept comes from the team behind Popina, who set out to "New Yorkify" the British chop house format, pulling in French bistro notes alongside it.
-The result sits in a candlelit dining room where neighbours crowd the bar and order the burger, and where the kitchen is quietly doing more interesting work than the relaxed atmosphere suggests.
+The result sits in a candlelit dining room where neighbours crowd the bar and order the burger, where the kitchen is quietly doing more interesting work than the relaxed atmosphere suggests.
 If you are a food-focused traveller who wants serious cooking without the formality — or the price tag — of Midtown steakhouses like Keens or Benjamin Steak House, Gus's is worth the trip across the bridge.

 What the kitchen is doing

 Chef Fabio Abbattista's menu reads like someone who absorbed a lot of influences and edited them down intelligently.
 Chicken liver mousse gets a Southern inflection, served with cornichons and golden-fried sardines alongside it.
-House-made pappardelle with shredded pork ragu and coarse-ground fennel is the kind of pasta that makes you wonder why more steakhouses bother with the format at all , this one earns its place.
+House-made pappardelle with shredded pork ragu and coarse-ground fennel is the kind of pasta that makes you wonder why more steakhouses bother with the format at all, this one earns its place.
 Charred cobia collars over crab butter is a dish that belongs in a more expensive room.
 The burger, which the bar crowd orders compulsively, is the low-commitment entry point that still reflects the kitchen's seriousness.

 Timing and booking

 Booking difficulty here is moderate.
-Gus's has found quick favour in Carroll Gardens, and the dining room fills, particularly later in the week.
-If you want the leading seat in the house, aim for an early weekday dinner , the candlelit room is at its most comfortable before the bar fills and the noise level climbs.
+Gus's has found quick favour in Carroll Gardens, the dining room fills, particularly later in the week.
+If you want the leading seat in the house, aim for an early weekday dinner, the candlelit room is at its most comfortable before the bar fills and the noise level climbs.
 Weekend evenings will be lively; the crowd of regulars who have already claimed Gus's as their local is not going anywhere.
 Walk-ins at the bar are possible, particularly on quieter nights, but do not count on it if you want a specific table.
 Book ahead.

 The address at 215 Union St puts you firmly in Carroll Gardens, a neighbourhood with its own bar and dining scene worth exploring before or after.
 For broader context on what is around, our full New York City bars guide covers the borough and beyond.
 If you are making a longer trip of it, our full New York City hotels guide and our full New York City experiences guide are useful starting points.